Vienna Central Cemetery: Interdenominational character

 In addition to the Catholic section, the cemetery houses a Protestant cemetery (opened 1904) and two Jewish cemeteries.

 Although the older of the two, established in 1863, was destroyed by the Nazis during the Kristallnacht, around 60,000 graves remain intact.
 Cemetery records indicate 79,833 Jewish burials as of 10 July 2011.
 Prominent burials here include those of the Rothschild family and that of the author Arthur Schnitzler.
 The second Jewish cemetery was built in 1917 and is still in use today.
 There were 58,804 Jewish burials in the new section as of 21 November 2007.
-Officials discovered the desecration of 43 Jewish graves in the two Jewish sections on 29 June 2012, allegedly as an anti-Semitic act – the stones and slabs were toppled or damaged.
+Officials discovered the desecration of 43 Jewish graves in the two Jewish sections on 29 June 2012, an anti-Semitic act – the stones and slabs were toppled or damaged.

 Since 1876, Muslims have been buried at Vienna's Zentralfriedhof.
 The dead are buried according to Austrian law, in a coffin, in contrast to the Islamic ritual practice: burial in a shroud.
 The opening of the new Islamic cemetery of the Islamic Faith Community took place on 3 October 2008 in Liesing.

 The cemetery also contains Russian Orthodox burial grounds (Saint Lazarus chapel, 1894) and plots dedicated for the use of various Eastern Orthodox churches.
 Since 1869, members of the Greek Orthodox community have been buried in Section 30 A, just west of Gate 2, near the arcades.
 The Romanian Orthodox community is near Gate 3 in Section 38 as are members of the Bulgarian Orthodox churches.
 The Serbian Orthodox community received portions of Sections 68 B and 69 C, near Gate 3.
 Section 27 A contains the tombs of the Coptic Orthodox Church.